 Calgary River Valleys has been very active recently in providing input to the City of Calgary’s planning process for multiple projects.
 These are in various stages of the decision-making process.

-At the upcoming City Council hearing on March 20, 2017, Council will be making a final decision on the land use change proposal for the Highland Park valley.
 These lands are located in the historical valley of Confederation Creek and its tributaries which flow to Nose Creek.
 Back in the 1960s the creek was channelized inside an underground vault starting in Confederation Park, and running to Nose Creek through these lands.
 These lands also include two wetlands fed by artesian springs.

 - the legal status of the creek and its historical bed and shores has not been properly addressed; we believe it should be considered Crown land owned by the Province,